uriba107/deduino/README.md

 ### Software:
 1. Arduino IDE
-2. Windows Vista and up with .net 4.5 installed (XP does not suppoer .net4.5 and I've not tested the supplied connector app with .net4.0)
+2. Windows Vista and up with .net 4.5 installed (XP does not support .net4.5 and I've not tested the supplied connector app with .net4.0)
 3. Falcon BMS 4.32+

 ## How to use:
 ### Initial setup:
 1. Download and install the Arduino IDE (if not already installed)
-2. Download the Arduino code - uncomment the correct define for your arduino version (Uno, Micro or Due).
+2. Download the Arduino code
 3. In the Arduino IDE - "Add library" choose "U8glib_DEDuino" it's standard U8glib 1.16 with 16BIT support enabled (required for the large displays)
-4. Uncomment the define statements for the periferials you want to use. please note that adding both DED and PFL may have an impact on performace.
+4. In "config.h" and uncomment the correct define for your arduino version (Uno, Micro or Due).
-5. Advanced - If needed modify the loop function (for PFD only configuration for example).
+5. In "config.h" Uncomment the define statements for the periferials you want to use. please note that adding both DED and PFL may have an impact on performace.
 6. Wire prereferials according the the pinout in the code.
 Please pay attention to the SCK and MOSI pins and the latchpins
 7. Upload code to your Arduino.
 8. Download the DEDuino Windows app and place it in a folder of your choosing (no installation required)